w3c/wai-website/pages/standards-guidelines/index.md

 * natural information such as text, images, and sounds
 * code or markup that defines structure, presentation, etc.

-WCAG applies to dynamic content, multimedia, "mobile", etc. WCAG can also be applied to non-web information and communications technologies (ICT), as described in [WCAG2ICT](/standards-guidelines/wcag/non-web-ict/).
+WCAG applies to dynamic content, multimedia, web on mobile, and AI web interfaces.
+WCAG can also be applied to non-web information and communications technologies (ICT) such as native apps, software, and documents, as described in [WCAG2ICT](/standards-guidelines/wcag/non-web-ict/).

 WCAG 2 info:
 - [WCAG Overview](/standards-guidelines/wcag/)